aiidateam/aiida-core/docs/source/index.rst

 `AiiDA`_ is an open-source framework implemented in Python that aims to help researchers with managing simple to complex workflows and making them fully reproducible.

+Have a look at :ref:`What is AiiDA<intro:about>` to see an overview of AiiDA's features.

 .. _AiiDA: https://www.aiida.net

 .. panels::